Internet-of-Things-Projects/iComOS/README.md

 -	BC28：\build_scons\BC28
 -	BC35-G/BC95 R2.0： \build_scons\BC35G

-3.4 Merge fwpkg Firmware
+4.4 Merge fwpkg Firmware

 Next, we should merge the bin file with fwpkg firmware.

-(1)	Create a new directory named “fwpkg” under root directory, put the standard firmware into “fwpkg”.
+(1)	Create a new directory named “fwpkg” under root directory, put the standard firmware into “fwpkg” (use BC28 as example, find BC28JAR01A10.fwpkg in FirstExample package).

-(2)	Open the cmd under root directory and execute following command (use BC28 as example):
+(2)	Open the cmd under root directory and execute following command:

-"C:\Program Files (x86)\Neul\UpdatePackage\UpdatePackage.exe" updateApplication --in .\fwpkg\BC28.fwpkg –folder .\build_scons\BC28 --out BC28_OCN
+"C:\Program Files (x86)\Neul\UpdatePackage\UpdatePackage.exe" updateApplication --in .\fwpkg\BC28JAR01A10.fwpkg –folder .\build_scons\BC28 --out BC28JAR01A10_OCN

 (3)	After that, download the generated fwpkg firmware into module.